bnorthan/inf-428-data-analytics-online/Module5/Terminology.md

 [Wikipedia](https://en.wikipedia.org/wiki/Feature_(machine_learning)) has a good explanation.

-To summarize a feature is a meaurable property used to describe a sample
+To summarize a feature is a measurable property used to describe a sample
 * Numerical
   * Weight, age, wins, runs scored
 * Binary